What is human resource management (HRM)?

-When looking to start a career in human resource management, a bachelor's degree is typically required.
-Some colleges offer specific human resource management degrees, which can be one path into an entry-level HR position.
-Another way to land a job in HR is to complete an undergraduate course of study in a related field, such as business administration.
-Furthermore, several years of experience in operations-heavy roles may prove valuable when making a career transition into HR positions.
-For those lacking a relevant undergraduate degree or translatable work experience, there are also HR-specific master's degree programs to help build the necessary knowledge, skill sets and qualifications.
+Several years of experience in operations-heavy roles can be valuable when making a career transition to an HR position.
+For those lacking a relevant undergraduate degree or translatable work experience, there are HR-specific master's degree programs to help build the necessary knowledge, skills and qualifications.

-The birth of modern human resource management can be traced back to the 18th century.
-The British Industrial Revolution, giving rise to many large factories, created an unprecedented spike in worker demand.
+Modern human resource management can be traced back to the 18th century.
+The British Industrial Revolution gave rise to large factories and created an unprecedented spike in demand for workers.

-With many of these laborers putting in long hours (often clocking in around 16-hour workdays), it became increasingly apparent that the happiness of workers had a strong positive correlation with productivity.
-Seeking to maximize return on investments, worker satisfaction programs started to be introduced.
-Furthermore, factory labor conditions brought worker safety and rights to the forefront of legal attention.
+With many of these laborers putting in long hours -- often clocking 16-hour workdays -- it became apparent that worker satisfaction and happiness had a strong positive correlation with productivity.
+Seeking to maximize ROI, worker satisfaction programs were introduced.
+Factory conditions, safety concerns and workers' rights also began getting attention in the late 19th and early 20th centuries.

-Early HR departments within organizations in the 20th century were often known as personnel management departments.
-The personnel management departments dealt with legal compliance and employee-related issues, and also implemented worker satisfaction and safety programs within the workplace.
-Following WWII in the United States, personnel management departments looked to the Army's training programs and started to make employee training a point of emphasis.
+HR departments within organizations began appearing in the 20th century.
+They were often known as personnel management departments that dealt with legal compliance requirements and implemented worker satisfaction and safety programs.
+Following WWII, the U.S. Army's training programs were used as a model in some companies that started to make employee training a point of emphasis.

-HR departments started to assume the name of "human resources" in the 1970s.
-The primary factor that differentiates HR from personnel management is the technological enablement of better communications and access to individual employee information.
+Personnel departments took on the human resources label in the 1970s.
+The primary factor that differentiates HR from personnel management is the way technology began to be used to improve communication and access to employee information.